David Archuleta: 2009–2011: Christmas from the Heart, The Other Side of Down, Asian Tour and My Kind of Christmas Tour

 Archuleta came back to the American Idol stage on April 7, 2010, on the show's ninth season and performed John Lennon's "Imagine", which David had performed previously in the Top 20 Week when he was a contestant on the show.
 After his performance, he mentioned that he was working on his third studio album.
-Archuleta sang "The Star-Spangled Banner" and "Stand by Me" at the 30th anniversary of the annual A Capitol Fourth concert in Washington, D.C. on the Fourth of July.
-The show was aired on PBS at 8pm EST live and tape delay PT.
+Archuleta sang "The Star-Spangled Banner" and "Stand by Me" at the 30th anniversary of the annual A Capitol Fourth concert in Washington, D.C., on the Fourth of July.
+The show was aired on PBS at 8 pm EST live and tape delay PT.

 Archuleta sang live at the Tejano Music Awards, covering Selena's songs, Como La Flor and No Me Queda Más at the event as a tribute on July 11, 2010.
 In an interview with AOL's Something Pitchy, Archuleta revealed that the release of his next album was planned for Fall 2010 (he did mention a late September release, but then went back to the Fall).
 On June 24, 2010, Jive Records announced that his new single would be released on DavidArchuleta.com on July 13, and iTunes on July 20.
 However, on June 30, 2010, the full version of "Something 'Bout Love" became available to play on his website.
 His album The Other Side of Down was released on October 5, 2010.

 On October 7, 2010, it was announced that David Archuleta would be the guest star at the annual Christmas concert of the Mormon Tabernacle Choir.
 Archuleta sang in performances on December 16–19.
 On September 6, 2011, Glad Christmas Tidings, a concert CD and DVD of the choir and Archuleta's performance, was released.

 On February 18, 2011, it was announced by Jive Records that David Archuleta had been released from his contract with them.
 It was also announced on February 17, 2011, that Archuleta left his management Wright Entertainment Group.
 Archuleta intends to spend time working on writing original material.
 On July 2, 2011, Archuleta joined Brad Paisley to perform at the Stadium of Fire, where he performed the national anthem in addition to his five-song set.
 From July 16 to 26, 2011, Archuleta toured Asia, performing in Indonesia, Philippines, Vietnam (Hanoi and Ho Chi Minh), and Malaysia.

-At the conclusion of the December 19, 2011, show of the My Kind of Christmas Tour, Archuleta announced his intention to serve as a missionary for the LDS Church for two years.
+At the conclusion of the December 19, 2011, show of the My Kind of Christmas Tour, Archuleta announced his intention to serve as a missionary for The Church of Jesus Christ of Latter-day Saints for two years.
 He stated that he would return to music upon the completion of his mission.